-Students are recommended to have medical/hospitalization insurance coverage while enrolled as a student in the School of Allied Health Sciences.
+Students are recommended to have medical/hospitalization insurance coverage while enrolled as a student in the School of Health Professions.
 It is the student's responsibility to obtain and maintain medical/hospitalization insurance through the provider of their choice.
 TTUHSC offers such coverage.
-Information concerning medical/hospitalization insurance can be found at www.ttuhsc.edu/studentservices.
+Information concerning medical/hospitalization insurance can be found at www.ttuhsc.myahpcare. com.